Kitty Hart’s Heroic Insights: Sharing Marketing Wisdom and Event Planning Tips on Legacy Leaders Podcast

 How to Do a Corporate Event Right: The ‘Please Welcome’ Series

 A corporate event, when well executed, is a vital tool for corporations to connect with stakeholders.
-Interactive experiences have the power to create lasting and meaningful connections, and live events present endless opportunities to engage and motivate attendees.
+Interactive experiences have the power to create lasting and meaningful connections, and in-person events present endless opportunities to engage and motivate attendees.

 We offer various tips and tactics for successful corporate event planning on our blog, but to really show rather than tell, we’re spotlighting Heroic’s own ‘Please Welcome’ event series.
 It’s a behind-the-scenes look at our planning process for a memorable event.
 We want to show you how much fun we have planning and executing this series.